 How is this blog different?

 I’m independent in that I’m not trying to sell you anything or ask for investment.
 I’m not a part of a wider property business and have no particular axe to grind, other than wanting to be a good landlord!

 As well as being a landlord, my background in both business and law, is really relevant experience.
 After all, being a landlord is a business, with lots of legal responsibilities.
 Like most successful businesses, I believe the secret lies in keeping the needs of our customers (renters) at the heart of what we do.
 And I believe that it is good business to be a good landlord.

 I therefore plan to fill a gap in the information available for potential or current landlords, by writing this blog to share the secret to building and self-managing rental properties successfully, creating lovely places to live, generating good returns, and above all being a responsible landlord.

 I’m not going to be giving financial advice, tell you how much you should borrow, or where to find investors.
 There are plenty of other people who do that, and they will most likely charge you for it.
-What I am going to do is go through the various stages of investing in rental properties, and share what I have learned, and continue to learn.
+I also don’t share my own numbers.
+What I am going to do is go through the various stages of investing in and managing rental properties, and share what I have learned, and continue to learn.

 I will also cover relevant legal topics, particularly when the renters’ reforms start to make their way through parliament, but I’ll do it in a user-friendly jargon-free way.

 Please let me know in the comments if you’d like me to cover any topics.
 And please subscribe, so you don’t miss out on any of my free content.

 You can also follow my alter ego, indie_landlord, on social media.
 Click here for links to indie_landlord.